My Account

 Know Your Decision-Making Style

-How will you manage your investment plan?
+How will you manage your plan and portfolio?
 Will you do the research and regular portfolio reviews yourself, or will you also consult a professional for advice and recommendations?

 Build Your Portfolio for Retirement

-Whether you like the convenience of having a portfolio that is managed for you, choose to build a diversified portfolio with our no-load mutual funds, or prefer the benefits of using a brokerage account to invest in a variety of investment types, you have choices.
+Whether you choose the convenience of a portfolio built by our experts, create your own with our no-load funds, prefer a brokerage account for a variety of investment choices or want a portfolio entirely managed for you, you have choices.

-If you don't have the time or expertise to research and make all of your own investing decisions, you can put our professional money managers to work for you.
+No time or inclination to research and make all your own investment choices?
+Put our professional money managers to work for you with a pre-built portfolio based on your timeline or risk level.

-You can create a complete, diversified portfolio with our broad lineup of no-load mutual funds.
-View our complete list of funds, including stock, bond, asset allocation and money market funds.
+Create a diversified portfolio with our broad lineup of no-load mutual funds.
+Our complete list includes stock, bond, asset allocation and money market funds for you to choose from.

-Set up periodic automatic investments to help ensure you're building on your investment and putting market swings to work for you, or establish automatic withdrawals to start using your nest egg.
+Set up periodic automatic investments to help ensure you're building on your investment and putting market swings to work for you.
+If you’re ready to start using your nest egg, you can establish automatic withdrawals.

-Letting winners run too long can lead to a lopsided portfolio.
-This increases the risk that your fortunes rise and fall based on the performance of one country, sector, company, or even one stock style.
+Market activity can lead to a lopsided portfolio and no longer match the level of risk you intended.
+It can also increase the risk that your fortunes rise and fall based on the performance of one country, sector, company or even stock style.
 Learn how rebalancing can help you manage risk in your portfolio.

 Do you have money in several different accounts—two or more investment companies or your bank?
 Consolidating investment accounts may give you a clearer picture of your overall financial standing, including whether you’re properly diversified.